Megan Rapinoe's Success and Achievements in Timeline

 On November 10, 2012, Megan Rapinoe was awarded the board of directors Award by the Los Angeles Gay and Lesbian Center for bringing awareness to LGBT people in sports.

-During the 2012 London Olympics, Megan Rapinoe scored three goals and tallied four assists, leading the United States to a gold medal.
-She also became the first player to score a goal directly from a corner twice at the Olympics.
+During the 2012 London Olympics, Megan Rapinoe scored three goals and tallied a team-high four assists, leading the United States to a gold medal.
+She also scored a goal directly from a corner, twice.

 2012: 2012 London Summer Olympics Gold Medal